bigdata-i523/hid315/notebook.md

    (9/19/17 - 9/24/17) - Completed reading of material and rough draft.
    (9/25/17) - Selected Paper 2 title and details and received approval from the professor.
    (9/25/17 - 9/31/17) - Gathered material for Paper 2.
+   (10/5/17) - Nearly final draft of Paper 1 is uploaded to GitHub.
+After checklist will complete tomorrow or Saturday and inform Prof.  Gathered more material for Paper 2.

    MEETING

-   (9/11/17) - Attended Monday call with Professor (9/25/17) - Attended Monday call with Professor (10/1/17) - Attended Monday call with Professor
+   (9/11/17) - Attended Monday call with Professor (9/25/17) - Attended Monday call with Professor (10/1/17) - Attended Monday call with Professor (10/4/17) - Attended Wednesday call with Professor and TA.